 - Circulate the draft sign for comment and approval to the board of trustees and a senior Ministry manager.

 - The sign may require sign-off from the Ministry’s legal division and sign-off by the Minister — contact your property advisor for advice.

 - Discuss the location of the sign with the board of trustees.

 - Send the approved sign design to the printer (or construction company) and tell them where it should be installed.

 - Make sure the school knows when and where the sign is to be installed so the supplier can access that part of the school site.

 - Sometimes there is an official unveiling of a project sign.
-If so, we will manage this event, including any media releases.
+If so, we'll manage this event, including any media releases.
 You cannot install the sign until the date of the unveiling.

 Size, materials and installation of signs